-Thanks to its chemical and physical properties, zinc is a material that is suitable in a diverse range of human activities.
+Zinc’s chemical and physical properties make it a material suitable for a diverse range of human activities.

 How the element was discovered

-Alloys containing zinc have been used by humanity since ancient times.
-The name of the metal (zincum) is encountered in the works of Paracelsus, a doctor who lived in the 16th century.
-At around the same time the metal began to be used by craftsmen in China, who forged coins from it.
-Later zinc was discovered in Europe, and the metal began to be widely used in various spheres.
+Humanity has used alloys containing zinc since ancient times.
+The name of the metal (zincum) can be encountered in the works of Paracelsus, a doctor who practiced medicine in the 16th century.
+At around the same time, craftsmen in China began forging coins from the metal.
+Zinc was later discovered in Europe and was soon introduced for widespread use in various spheres.

-The first known alloy of zinc was brass, which was first used in Cyprus, and then in England, Germany and other European nations.
+The first known alloy of zinc, brass, was first used in Cyprus, and then in England, Germany, and other European nations.

 The name of the metal comes from the word zincum, the etymology of which is not entirely clear.
-According to various theories, zincum can be translated as “white coating” (from Latin), while the word “zinke” meant “pointed” in German.
-The metal was given its modern name in the 20th century.
+According to various theories, zincum can be translated from Latin as “white coating,” while the word “zinke” means “tooth” in German.
+The metal received its modern name in the 20th century.

-Zinc is located in the second group, side subgroup of the periodic table.
-Its atomic mass is 65.38, and atomic number is 30.
-The electron configuration of the outer shell of the atom is 4s2.
-Its constant and only oxidation state is +2.
-In the periodic table, zinc, cadmium, copper, manganese, chromium and others are transition metals.
-They include elements in which electrons fill the outer and next-to-outer d and f subshells.
+Zinc is located in group IIB of the periodic table.
+Its has an atomic weight of 65.38 g/mol and an atomic number of 30.
+The electron configuration of the outermost shell of the atom is 4s2.
+Its constant and only additional oxidation state is +2.

-Metals of the platinum group are also transition metals – ruthenium, rhodium, platinum, osmium, palladium and iridium.
-They form complex compounds, in which they act with different coordination numbers as a complexing agent.
-These properties are also characteristic for zinc.
-There are five stable isotopes in nature with mass numbers from 64 to 70.
+Zinc, like other metals of the platinum group (ruthenium, rhodium, platinum, osmium, palladium, and iridium), is a transition metal and forms complex compounds, in which it acts as a complexing agent.
+Zinc has five stable naturally-occurring isotopes with masses ranging from 64 to 70.
 Radioactive 65Zn has a half-life of 244 days.

 Physical properties of zinc